dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-architecture.md

 - The architecture of the Dapr Workflow engine
 - How the workflow engine interacts with application code
 - How the workflow engine fits into the overall Dapr architecture
+- How different workflow backend can work with workflow engine

 For more information on how to author Dapr Workflows in your application, see [How to: Author a workflow]({{< ref "workflow-overview.md" >}}).